What is Impact Accounting?

 This approach is based on a fundamental assumption that all electricity in a given market over a given year has a uniform carbon intensity.
 However, advances in data availability reveal that this approach fails to reflect real-world variations in grid emissions throughout the day and across different regions.

-“Carbon matching” (also called “emissions matching”) is an innovative new accounting methodology that measures the heart of what matters — the emissions.
-By using location-specific emissions factors, location-specific emissions factors, carbon matching more accurately reflects and measures real-world variations in grid emissions.
+“Impact accounting” (also known as "consequential accounting") is an accounting methodology that measures the heart of what matters — the emissions.
+By using location-specific emissions factors, impact accounting more accurately reflects and measures real-world variations in grid emissions.

-The proposed carbon matching approach calculates emissions by netting induced emissions from load and avoided emissions from clean energy investments:
+The proposed impact accounting approach calculates emissions by netting induced emissions from load and avoided emissions from clean energy investments:

 Induced Emissions from Load: Multiply corporate load by the relevant Marginal Emission Rate (MER) for the specific time and location of consumption.